XI says that China must "overcome" the challenges of fleas ai - ExBulletin

 The Trump administration has imposed new license requirements to export to China, certain chips used in AI, which, according to American companies Nvidia and AMD, hit them hard.

-Nvidia CEO Jensen Huang visited Beijing this month and said he was willing to continue to penetrate deeply on the Chinese market and play a positive role in promoting American-Chinese commercial cooperation, Xinhua reported.
+NVIDIA CEO, Jensen Huang, visited Beijing this month and said that he was “willing to continue to penetrate deeply on the Chinese market and play a positive role in promoting American-Chinese commercial cooperation,” Xinhua reported.

-The ambitions of the AI of Chinas have aroused concerns in many countries worried about the management of personal data, in particular the possibility that such information can be transferred to the Chinese authorities.
+The ambitions of China AI have aroused concern in many countries worried about the management of personal data, in particular the possibility that such information can be transferred to the Chinese authorities. – AFP

 |